djoos/EscapeWSSEAuthenticationBundle/README.md

     wsse_secured:
         pattern:   ^/api/.*
         wsse:
-            nonce_dir: null #location where nonces will be saved; use null to skip nonce-validation
-            lifetime: 300 #lifetime of nonce
             realm: "Secured API" #identifies the set of resources to which the authentication information will apply (WWW-Authenticate)
             profile: "UsernameToken" #WSSE profile (WWW-Authenticate)
+            lifetime: 300 #lifetime of nonce
 ```

 ## Advanced configuration